Chicago Nursing Home Medication Error Attorney

 The National Coordinating Council for Medication Error Reporting and Prevention defines a medication mistake as "any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer."

-Mistakes when prescribing, filling, or administering medications might include birth defects, hospitalization, life-threatening situation, disability, or death.
+Mistakes when prescribing, filling, or administering medications might include hospitalization, life-threatening situation, disability, or death.

 If the resident has an overall decline in his or her health, the physician may reevaluate their current prescription medication needs.
 This reevaluation can help remove unnecessary or harmful medications from the resident's Plan of Care to prevent adverse reactions or health issues from side effects.

-The rate of dispensing and administering drug errors are typically low in hospitals, nursing homes, and assisted living facilities.
-However, the main errors that cause minimal to catastrophic results involved some fault when the doctor prescribes the drug, transcription mistakes between the doctor and pharmacists, mislabeling, dispensing mistakes, pharmacy advice with the patient, and administering errors.
+However, the main mistakes that cause minimal to catastrophic results involve some type of fault when the doctor prescribes the drug, transcription mistakes between the doctor and pharmacists, mislabeling, dispensing mistakes, pharmacy advice with the patient, and administering errors.

 Many medication mistakes are detected through direct observation, auditing, or reporting done by the pharmacist, doctor, nurse, resident, or others.
 Not all drug mistakes can be found in a chart review if the nursing staff failed to document the error or was unaware that an error had occurred.

-When evidence proves a medication error or nursing home neglect occurred, resulting in patient death, our medication errors lawyers will file a wrongful death lawsuit against the facility under the Illinois Nursing Home Care Act.
+When evidence proves a prescription drug error or nursing home neglect occurred, resulting in patient death, our Chicago nursing home neglect lawyers will file a wrongful death lawsuit against the facility under the Illinois Nursing Home Care Act.

-The most common types of medication errors involve:
+The most common types of medication errors seen in Illinois nursing home residents involve:

 - Physicians failing to take complete medical histories of patients to identify existing medical conditions